IAMOTZ/mongoose-data-faker-browser/src/Docs/content.md

 Mongoose-data-faker is built and tested with mongoose version `5.9.24`, I would continuously test for backward compatibility with older versions and update this space.

 ## Contribution
 The project source code is available on [Github](https://github.com/IAMOTZ/mongoose-data-faker-browser).
 Contributions are highly welcomed.
-Feel free to also contribute to the core package whose source code is available here.
+Feel free to also contribute to the core package whose source code is available [here](https://www.npmjs.com/package/mongoose-data-faker).
 I strongly advise we discuss an issue via Github Issues before you go ahead to raise a Pull Request.
 To contribute:

-- Fork this repository
+- Fork the repository
-- Create a new branch for your contribution in the forked repo, ensure you check out from the develop branch.
+- Create a new branch for your contribution in the forked repo
 - Commit your changes with detailed commit messages
 - Raise a pull request from your forked repository to the main repository.